 Power photonics – laser material machining and processing

 Power photonics encompasses the generation, shaping and use of high intensity laser beams.
 Research in this area is well suited to an engineering school as the National Institute of Applied Physics.
 To make the activities even closer to industry, we have created a intermediate structure called Irepa laser on the model of Fraunhofer Institute in Germany.
 We have started with laser-mater interaction applied to metal cutting.
 Olivier Frenaux, a mechanical engineer from the school started the project with a high power CO2 laser.
-To-day Irepa Laser employed more than 30 people and is still devoted to laser process development in relation with industries and research institutions.
+To-day Irepa Laser employs more than 30 people involved in laser process development in relation with industries and research institutions.
 Many of our projects in power photonics were made in collaboration with Irepa.
 Our present research team continuously works in close collaboration with this laser center.

-With the study of laser-material interaction, I came naturally to the development of methods and tools for the conception, characterization and implementation of systems for wave fields imaging and processing, diffractive components, wave guides.
+The study of laser-material interaction took me naturally to the development of methods and tools for the conception, characterization and implementation of systems for wave fields imaging and processing, diffractive components, wave guides.